djhmateer/djhmateer.github.io/_posts/2023-08-01-adobe premier pro beginners guide.md

 - THM file - thumbnail
 - LRV file - low resolution video

 I like to have correct dates modified when copying to filesystem from my gopro sd card.
+Sometimes when I drag it doesn't work, so need to do this:

 ```
 robocopy H:\DCIM\100GOPRO c:\gopro /COPY:DT /DCOPY:T